elsaVelazquez/airline_tweets_nlp/README.md

 ![Neutral NB](images/nb_top_features_neutral.png "Neutral NB")
 ![Negative NB](images/nb_top_features_negative.png "Negative NB")

-We get similar features as we saw before with our early wordclouds (aside from the addition of our transformed users).
+We get similar features as we saw before with the early wordclouds (aside from the addition of the transformed users).
 For positive sentiment, we see `thank`, `great`, `awesome`, and other positively associated words.

 For neutral sentiment, we see some words like `please`, `what`, and `when`; indicating many tweets in this class were questions asked of the airlines by twitter users, not necessarily positive or negative.

 For negative sentiment, we see similar words as before; `bag`, `delay`, and `cancel`.
 We also see that the transformed user accounts are pretty informative for this class.
-We see that `otherairlineaccount` is our most important feature for this class.
+We see that `otherairlineaccount` is the most important feature for this class.
 This means that if a user tags a different airline in addition to the airline being tweeted at, it is likely (high log probability) a complaint or a negative tweet.

 #### Naive Bayes Confusion Matrix